muratk5n/thirdwave/en/README.md

 ---

 Gina Raimondo is on the free-trader camp according to reports. ??.
-Wiki says her father lost his job to outsourcing (China).
+Wiki says her father lost his job to outsourcing (China) back in the day.

 ---